WrightWayClean/WrightWayClean.github.io/README.md

 **Note:**
-- Be sure to check all pages for any leftover `TODO` comments and replace them accordingly.
+- Be sure to check all HTML pages for any leftover `TODO` comments and replace them accordingly.
 - Replace all placeholder image files in the `/images` folder with your own branding images.
 - Update the `netlify.toml` file’s redirect `from` URL to your actual Netlify site URL before deploying.